 The College President as Urban Planner

 Mr. Fry—a charismatic fast talker whose business background has rubbed some in academe wrong—seems to have a thing for sweeping urban-redevelopment programs.
 A decade ago, as executive vice president at Penn, he oversaw the multimillion-dollar revitalization of its West Philadelphia neighborhood.
-He says that endeavor, which marshaled money from the university, local businesses, and the city, was "child's play" compared with the Armstrong project.
+He says that endeavor, which marshaled money from the university, local businesses, and the city, was "child's play" compared with the Armstrong project."Small institutions don't have to act in small ways," he says in his office one morning, as he shuffles through boards of architectural renderings.
+"With the right kinds of partnerships and the right kind of thinking, you can really attract big players."

 0 Comments: